MuhammadHuzaifa1/MuhammadHuzaifa1/README.md

 - 👋 Hi, I’m @MuhammadHuzaifa1
-- 👀 I’m interested in Blockchain and AI
+- 👀 I’m interested in Blockchain AI and Game DEV
 - 🌱 I’m currently learning ...
-Pyhton
+Pyhton C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... huzaifath99@gmail.com